 Policies should be posted on the organization’s Web site or otherwise made easily available to all current and prospective volunteers.

 Additional suggestions and guidance for volunteer organizations is published by the Nonprofit Risk Management Center.

 2. Adopt a privacy and data security policy

 Privacy principles that should be included in an organization’s policy are:

 - Collection limitation

 - Use limitation

 3. Contact state criminal history repositories

-Access to state criminal history files with subsequent search of the FBI’s Triple I data files requires that a state designate an organization a “qualified entity.”
+Access to state criminal history files with subsequent search of the FBI’s data files requires that a state designate an organization a “qualified entity.”
 A state’s criminal history files may be housed with the state attorney general, the state police, or the state’s department of public safety.